janwirth/tuna/README.md

 # Music Library
 A tool for people who like their own music files.

+## Installation
+For now you have to clone and build it yourself

 ## Running
 ```sh
 npm i && npm start
 ```

+## Design
+For people who like to own their music:
+A lightweight iTunes alternative that syncs your devices and integrates with bandcamp.

 ## User Stories
 - [x] In order to listen to music I want to have a player with play / pause button